-If you want easy back to school snacks, muffins are a staple!
+If you want easy snack ideas, muffins are a staple!
 But typical store-bought ones are loaded with some not amazing ingredients (like crazy excess sugar and unhealthy fats).
-I refer to store bought muffins to cupcakes actually.
+I refer to store-bought muffins to cupcakes actually.

 Instead, whip up a double batch, store them in the freezer and pull them out for the day.
 I personally like muffins in which I have hidden veggies in– that way I know my girls are getting extra nutrients!

 These morning glory muffins are a new favorite of ours and I’ve started whipping them up in batches of three.
 Use Sunbutter for almond butter and pumpkin seeds for pecans.
 But I love these because they contain so many freaking nutrients.
-I made them this summer and can’t wait to pack them because I know they’ll be one of the best back to school snacks.
+I made them this summer and can’t wait to pack them because I know they’ll be one of the girl’s favorites.

 Energy bars and balls pack a nice hit of fuel while still having enough fats or proteins to stabilize the sugar high.
 These lemon blueberry are a favorite of mine.
 Though they do contain nuts, it’s easy enough t sub out the nuts for extra oats.

 Yup, you read that right!
-Be the cool mom and send chocolate pudding for a back to school snack… healthy chocolate pudding!
+Be the cool mom and send chocolate pudding to school… healthy chocolate pudding!

-Sending easy back to school snacks doesn’t mean they have to be boring.
+Sending healthy food doesn’t mean it has to be boring.

 Smiley Apples & Sunbutter Celery Boats